Adyen/adyen-php-api-library/README.md

 By default the test will then be skipped.
 If you have these permissions fill in your account details in the config/test.ini file to let the test work.

 ## Support
-If you have any problems, questions or suggestions, create an issue here or send your inquiry to support@adyen.com.
+If you have a feature request, or spotted a bug or a technical problem, create a GitHub issue.
+For other questions, contact our [support team](https://support.adyen.com/hc/en-us/requests/new?ticket_form_id=360000705420).

 ## Contributing
 We strongly encourage you to join us in contributing to this repository so everyone can benefit from: